 We use the level system as part of our therapeutic community treatment model.
-There are five levels in Odyssey’s rehab programs that clients can achieve.
+There are five levels in Odyssey’s residential rehab program that clients can achieve leading up to graduation.

-Each level encompasses its own strategies in conjunction with a client’s individual treatment plan, all within the Therapeutic Community structure.
-Length of stay at a given level depends on the client’s progress in relation to his or her individual treatment plan.
-As a client progresses in treatment, his or her level of responsibility, authority, autonomy, and privileges will increase with each new level achieved.
+Each level encompasses its own strategies in conjunction with the client’s individualized treatment plan, and the level system is completely integrated into our therapeutic community structure.
+Length of stay at a given level depends on the client’s progress in relation to his or her treatment plan.
+As a client progresses in treatment, his or her level of responsibility, authority, autonomy, and privileges will increase with each new level earned.

-The first three levels are designed to address significant behavioral challenges, thinking processes, motivational challenges, life skills, educational needs and coping skill deficiencies.
+The first three levels are designed to address significant behavior challenges, thinking processes, motivational challenges, life skills, educational needs, and coping skills deficiencies.

-Treatment focuses on establishing and maintaining abstinence and preventing relapse while engaging the client in the treatment milieu.
-Development of coping skills, personal responsibility, self-discipline, relationship skills, and positive attitudinal changes is vigorously promoted.
+Treatment focuses on establishing and maintaining abstinence and preventing relapse while engaging the client in the treatment environment.
+Development of coping skills, personal responsibility, self-discipline, relationship skills, and positive attitudinal changes is vigorously encouraged.